tikv/tikv/GOVERNANCE.md

     can be promoted to other issue types once it's clear they are actionable (at which point the question label should be removed).
 * Make sure that ongoing PRs are moving forward at the right pace or closing them.
-* Participate when called upon in the [security release process](SECURITY_RELEASE_PROCESS.md).
+* Participate when called upon in the security release process.
 Note that although this should be a rare occurrence, if a serious vulnerability is found, the process may take up to several full days of work to implement.
 This reality should be taken into account when discussing time commitment obligations with employers.
-* In general continue to be willing to spend at least 25% of ones time working on Envoy (~1.25 business days per week).
+* In general continue to be willing to spend at least 25% of ones time working on TiKV (~1.25 business days per week).
 * We currently maintain an "on-call" rotation within the maintainers.
 Each on-call is 1 week.
   Although all maintainers are welcome to perform all of the above tasks, it is the on-call